racktivity/ext-lfw/docs/alkiradocs/Macros/MacroInclude.md

 # Include Macro
-Includes another page in the current page.
+The Include macra includes the content of another page in the current page.

 ##Parameters